Harness energy sector potential, FG urged

 Uche Henry

-An energy expert, Sam Aiboni, has called for the optimum harness of potential in the oil and gas sector of the economy.
+An energy expert, Sam Aiboni, has called for optimal harness of potential in the oil and gas sector of the economy.

-He also decried the reluctance of the presidency in assenting to the Petroleum Industrial Bill, unreliable gas supply, and the interference of ineligible persons in oil and gas affairs and the Nigerian National Petroleum Corporation (NNPC) among others.
+He also decried the reluctance of the presidency in assenting to the Petroleum Industrial Bill, unreliable gas supply and the interference of ineligible persons in oil and gas affairs and the Nigeria National Petroleum Corporation (NNPC) among others.

-Aibioni stressed that all these could be fixed since the revenue from the crude oil amounts to 95 per cent of Nigeria’s foreign income, it does not take eternity to fix the challenges.
+Aiboni stressed that all these could be fix since the revenue from the crude oil amounts to 95 per cent of Nigeria’s foreign income, it does not take eternity to fix the challenges.

-“It will only take selfless men of action with political will to get things right when due.
-It’s a shame that Nigeria seems halpless in solving its peculiar challenges in the oil and gas sector, but I doubt and disagree to assertions making rounds that we lack the technical know-how to put things in the rightful perspective, rather, what we lack is the willingness on the side of men on whose shoulders rest the onus to get things right” he stated.
+“It will only take selfless men of action with political Will to get things right when due.
+It’s a shame Nigeria seems halpless in solving its peculiar challenges in the oil and gas sector, but I doubt and disagree to assertions making rounds that we lack the technical know-how to put things in the rightful perspective, rather, what we lack is the willingness on the side of men on whose shoulders rest the onus to get things right,” he stated.

-“Upgrading our infrastructure, building more refineries, oil service facilities, petroleum haulage, and tapping from our best brains and other opportunities are there to be explored by experts, but corruption, mismanagement and harsh business environment are repelling investors” he stated.
+“Upgrading our infrastructures, building more refineries, oil service facilities, petroleum haulage, and tapping from our best brains and other opportunities are there to be explore by experts, but corruption, mismanagement and harsh economic business environment are repelling investors,” he stated.

-He therefore called on president Buhari’s administration to take prompt actions in this regard as the minister of Petroleum resources and ensure that all critical decision makers are kept on their toes to correct all the anomalies bedeviling the oil and gas sector as the engine room of Nigeria’s economy.
+He, therefore, called on president Buhari’s administration to take prompt actions in this regard as the minister of petroleum resources and ensure that all critical decision makers are kept on their toes to correct all the anomalies bedevilling the oil and gas sector as the engine room of Nigeria’s economy.

 “From the National Assembly to the presidency, investors expects nothing but business friendly policies to make them commit their financial resources, and such policies must be put into action because what is said to be done must be seen to be done” he added.

-In a keynote speech, Wofai Samuel who spoke on ‘Why invest in Nigeria’, said since the Nigeria’s government has taken steps to revamp the economy having experienced recession by putting salient measures and policies to attract investors, it’s favorable now to commit financial resources in the oil and gas sector among others other sectors.
+In a keynote speech, Wofai Samuel who spoke on ‘why invest in Nigeria’ said, since this administration has taken steps to revamp the economy by putting salient measures and policies to attract investors, it’s favorable now to commit financial resources in the oil and gas sector among other sectors.

-According to her, the federal government has offered a three year tax holiday to interest drawback program, a five thousand business registration for new businesses open till December 1st, 2018, the anchor borrowers Fund, five thousand Naira for new business registration as well as other intervention programs aimed at attracting investors and expanding existing businesses.
+According to Wofai, the federal government has offered a three year tax holiday, interest drawback program, a five thousand cost business registration for new businesses; open till December 1st, 2018, the anchor borrowers Fund, as well as other intervention programs aimed at attracting investors and expanding existing businesses especially in export and SMEs sector.

 “Opportunities abound in Agriculture, ICT, manufacturing, oil and gas, ARTs and others sectors.
 As Nigeria just recovered from recession, it’s best to invest now because so many vistas are open for exploits.

-Still speaking “all we need to do is to charge the government to honest and live up to its responsibilities by providing viable and feasible business environment and business friendly policies for businesses to thrive” she maintained.
+Still speaking “All we need to do is to charge the government to be honest and live up to its responsibilities by providing viable and feasible business environment and business friendly policies for businesses to thrive, Nigeria cannot afford to experience recession again” she maintained.

 Leave a Reply